krito-and-the-stoker/americas/concepts/Scenarios.md

 #history

-Difficulty Levels
+## Difficulty Levels
-- Easy (Merchant Ship with 1 settler, 1 pioneer and 1 scout, 20k)
+- Easy/Novice (Merchant Ship with 1 settler, 1 pioneer and 1 scout, 20k)
-- Medium (Caravel with 1 pioneer and 1 scout, 5k)
+- Medium/Veteran (Caravel with 1 pioneer and 1 scout, 5k)
-- Hard (Caravel with 1 settler and 1 soldier, no money)
+- Hard/Viceroy (Caravel with 1 settler and 1 soldier, no money)

-Map size
+## Map size
 - Large
 - Enormous

-Historical events:
+## Historical events (This list is certainly not exhaustive):
 - 1492 Granada capitulates, completing the Reconquista
 - 1494 Treaty of Tordesillas, establishing the demarcation line between Spanish and Portugese
 - 1494 until 1559 Italian Wars